junoteam/projectX/README.md

 You should run `Centos66_64bit_LAMP.py` to see "Welcome Screen" LAMP Deploy Script has been checked only on 64-bit CentOS, you should avoid to use on 32-bit server.
+Script will not run, if you don't use CentOS 6.5/6.6

 ## Warning, BUGZZzz
 This script still conteins bugs and it need a lot of polish.